kontent-ai/gatsby-packages/packages/gatsby-source-kontent-items/README.md

 Each linked items element in **linked items element** as well as in **rich text element** is using [Gatsby GraphQL node references](https://www.gatsbyjs.org/docs/create-source-plugin/#creating-the-relationship) that can be used to traverse to the nodes linked through the use of the *Linked items* element.

+The resolution is using the `createFieldExtension` called `languageLink` that is resolving the codenames.
+[Embedded `@link` extension](https://www.gatsbyjs.org/docs/schema-customization/#foreign-key-fields) is not used because the links has to be resolved by `preferred_language` as well as `system.codename` equality and embedded link resolution allow to use only one field to make the links out of the box.

 Linked Items element

   ```gql